 QuickBase lists a choice like this for each user field in the table.
 If you want QuickBase to send the notification to you only when you are the user listed in a specific user field, select this option where the field name is the one you want.

-In the Notify When box, select the appropriate trigger for sending the notification.
+In the Notify When box, select the set of actions that will result in a notification.
 You can send a notification whenever a record is changed.

 To add additional criteria:

 Click the Additional Criteria arrow to the right of the Notify When box.

 Under AND when, select one of the following options:

 When any field changes – Sends this email notification about changes to any field.